PrimeTimeTran/next-blog/data/blog/flutter/semantic-stoic.md

 date: '2023-01-29'
 tags: ['Flutter']
 draft: false
-summary: 'Building a Duolingo/Quizlet/Leetcode/Tiktok Clone with Flutter'
+summary: 'Building a Duolingo/Quizlet/Leetcode/TikTok side project because I thought these apps were all awesome and wanted to combine attributes of each one of them into a single learning platform.'
 ---

 Duolingo/Quizlet/Leetcode/TikTok are all apps I've used in the past and thought